mmiranda222/.statsuite/content/using-api/ref-metadata/_index.md

 In .Stat Suite Core, data and referential metadata cannot be up- or downloaded together (at the same time).
 The main reason is that the attachment of referential metadata values to specific combinations of dimension is defined in the data message itself and must be preserved.
 Note that in contrary to referential metadata, the attachments for normal attributes are necessarily defined in the Data Structure Definition (DSD).

+#### Dataflow or DSD reference
+It is possible to upload and transfer referential metadata values either generically for a whole DSD, or specifically for a dataflow.
+Using the SDMX-CSV format (see details in the [section below](#more-details-about-the-sdmx-csv-format)), users can define referential metadata values tagertting a dataflow ID or a DSD ID.
+Referential metadata referencing the DSD will be retrieved and displayed for all dataflows referencing that same DSD.
+Referential metadata referencing the dataflow will be retrieved and displayed only for that particular dataflow, even if other dataflows are referencing the same DSD.
+**Exception:** For highest-level referential metadata (without any dimension attachment), if there are 2 different values referencing both the DSD and the Dataflow, then it is the value refrencing the Dataflow that will take precedence and be retrieved and displayed.

+**Current limitations:**
+- Supports imports in SDMX-CSV either for datastructure or dataflow, but not both in the same file.

 #### More details about the SDMX-CSV format
 The format of the .csv file for referential metadata must comply to the [SDMX-CSV version 2.0 format](https://github.com/sdmx-twg/sdmx-csv/tree/v2.0.0/data-message/docs/sdmx-csv-field-guide.md), which can be summarised roughtly as follow (see the original specification for detailed information):
-- the first column: header row containing 'STRUCTURE' and each other row containing 'dataflow'
+- the first column: header row containing 'STRUCTURE' and each other row containing 'DATAFLOW' or 'DATASTRUCTURE'
-- the second column: header row containing 'STRUCTURE_ID' and each other row containing the full dataflow identification 'agencyID:dataflowId(version)' e.g. 'AGENCY:DF_ID(1.0)'
+- the second column: header row containing 'STRUCTURE_ID' and each other row containing the full dataflow identification 'agencyID:dataflowId(version)' e.g. 'AGENCY:DF_ID(1.0)', or the full DSD identification 'agencyID:datastructureId(version)' e.g. 'AGENCY:DSD_ID(1.0)'
 - the third column (optional): header row containing 'ACTION' and each other row containing either 'I' for Information, 'A' for Append, 'M' for Merge, 'R' for Replace or 'D' for Delete.
 For more details see [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-api/ref-metadata/upload-referential-metadata/#supported-type-of-actions).
-- one column for each dimension of the dataflow: header row containing the dimension IDs and each other row containing the dimension value IDs to which the attribute values of this row are attached.
+- one column for each dimension of the dataflow/datastructure: header row containing the dimension IDs and each other row containing the dimension value IDs to which the attribute values of this row are attached.
 It is left empty in rows where the attribute doesn't attach to that dimension.
 - one column for each submitted referential metadata: header row containing the attribute ID and each other row containing the corresponding attribute values

 **Example:**